Fisher College: Athletics

 The Fisher athletic teams are called the Falcons.
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing as an NAIA Independent within the Continental Athletic Conference since the 2012–13 academic year.
 The Falcons previously competed in the American Mideast Conference during the 2011–12 school year and in the Sunrise Conference from 2002–03 to 2010–11.

 Fisher competes in 8 intercollegiate varsity sports.
 Men's sports include baseball, basketball, soccer and volleyball while women's sports include basketball, soccer, softball and volleyball.

 Esports

 Fisher College Esports is the varsity-level esports program of Fisher College (Boston, Massachusetts).
 The program offers competitive teams across multiple gaming titles, a dedicated esports arena on campus, and scholarship opportunities for students participating in esports.
 In September 2022, Fisher College launched a full-fledged varsity esports program, becoming the first fully supported collegiate esports team in the Boston area.
 Over time, the program expanded its roster of game titles, regularly posting weekly competition updates and qualifying for post-season playoffs in numerous leagues.
 The esports program is housed in the “Fisher Esports Arena” at 108 Beacon St., Boston having over 100 high end computer stations.
 The program has won over 50 national titles across 18 unique games and consistently rank in the top five nationally in each sport.

+Fisher College became the first collegiate team to qualify for a tier-one Counter-Strike event after winning the PGL Astana 2026 North America Closed Qualifier.